shrine-maiden-heavy-industries/torii-hdl/README.md

 The two primary spots for community activity around Torii are the [IRC channel] and the [discussion forum].

 Please do join and share your projects using Torii, ask questions, get help with problems, or discuss Torii's development.

+We also maintain a list of [projects using Torii], so post it in the [show and tell] section of the [discussion forum] and we'll add it!

 ## Reporting Issues and Requesting Features